mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 ![crvmscaleset](https://github.com/mindmotivate/multicloudclass/assets/130941970/57b49a40-826b-4288-9da3-ea0b5252bc27)

 Select "Create" button<br>
-•Subscription: Ensure that the proper subscription and resource groups are selected<br>
+**Subscription:** Ensure that the proper subscription and resource groups are selected<br>
-•Region: The region will remain: (US) West US 3<br>
+**Region:** The region will remain: (US) West US 3<br>
-Availability Zone: Select Zone1, Zone2 & Zone3
+**Availability Zone:** Select Zone1, Zone2 & Zone3<br>
-*These are physically separate zones, that lie within an Azure region.
+>These are physically separate zones, that lie within an Azure region.
 They represent the physical locations of the AZ data centers.
-By having your data stored in multiple locations (ie: redundancy) you drastically improve the avaibility of your resources.
+By having your data stored in multiple >locations (ie: redundancy) you drastically improve the avaibility of your resources.
 There are typically three Availability Zones per supported Azure region.*<br>

-Security Type: Standard<br>
+**Security Type:** Standard<br>

-Image: Unbuntu Minimal 2204 LTS x64 Gen 2<br>
+**Image:** Unbuntu Minimal 2204 LTS x64 Gen 2<br>
-For image type, select "see all images" We will then select an Unbuntu Machine from the Marketplace.
-Simply select the words: see all images" to search all marketplace<br> products.
+>For image type, select "see all images" We will then select an Unbuntu Machine from the Marketplace.
+Simply select the words: see all images" to search all marketplace<br> >products.
 Type "Unbuntu in the search bar and locate the image entitled "Unbuntu Minimal 2204 LTS x64 Gen 2<br>

 ![vmscalesetimage](https://github.com/mindmotivate/multicloudclass/assets/130941970/230a57de-d8c3-4d2a-8c41-aa7440ff9b72)